 - Check the heating system’s air filter regularly, and change it out when it appears full or dingy.
 A filter that’s too full will not only restrict necessary airflow to the heating system, but it may impact indoor air quality too.

 Get the most out of your home equipment by cutting energy consumption this winter.
 You’ll not only gain valuable savings in terms of energy dollars, but you may even notice that you’re more comfortable and you’ll reduce your carbon footprint too.
-For more expert advice, in north San Diego, contact Sherlock Heating & Air Conditioning.
+For more expert advice, in north San Diego, contact Sherlock Plumbing Heating & Air.